 Earner & Weaver | Injury Attorneys

-At Earner & Weaver we help with all aspects of Wrongful Death claims.
+At Earner & Weaver we help with all aspects of car crash claims.
 We know this is a critical time for you and your family.
 It’s scary, what’s next is often unknown, and you aren’t sure who to trust.
 Well, you can trust us.

 We offer (for free) to everyone in the state, a no obligation consultation where we will review your case, explain all your rights and options to you, and help you make the best decision on how to proceed with your situation.

 Click Here to Call (877) 8MaineLaw Now

 “I was lost when I got into my accident.
 Everything I worked so hard for was gone and I didn’t have the money to get back on my feet.
 Michael was a godsend.
 With his advice and help I was able to pick myself back up and get what was rightfully mine.
 I cannot say how grateful I am Michael, thank you, thank you so much for helping me and my family.“Olivia (York)

 What is a car crash claim?